Want to level up your Facebook tagging skills?

 Photo & Video Tagging

-Best for: Product showcases, team introductions
+Best for: product showcases, team introductions

 Comment & Post Tagging

-Best for: Conversations, community replies
+Best for: conversations, community replies

 Story Mentions

-Best for: Influencer collaborations, time-sensitive updates
+Best for: influencer collaborations, quick updates

 Location Tagging

-Best for: Events, local business promotions
+Best for: events, local promotions

 Business Page Tagging

-Best for: Partnerships, cross-promotions
+Best for: partnerships, cross-promotions

 Event, Group, or Live Video Tagging

-Best for: Networking and real-time engagement
+Best for: networking and engagement

 Facebook Tagging Features & Controls